 And that’s what I always tell people.
 Just find something and do it.
 That’s really key, because you can spend a lot of time just talking about it, and even more time thinking about it.
 You can talk all day long.
 But until you actually make something people want to buy, you have no check to put in the bank, whether it’s starting your own business or going into freelancing or being an entrepreneur.

-Q. What was it like breaking the news about your career switch to your parents, who are South Asian and may have had other ideas for what you would be doing with your career?
-(Although, perhaps your parents were supportive given that, on your website, you say your mom is a singer; your dad a DJ; you have a brother who is a singer, writer, and actor; an aunt who is a painter and poet; and your dad’s family makes Bollywood films.)
+Q. What was it like breaking the news about your career switch to your parents, who may have had other ideas for what you would do with your career?

 A. My brother is gay.
 So, next question.
 (Laughter.)

 That’s what I always tell people, because they’re like, “Was it hard?
 Was it hard for your parents?”
 And well, look, my brother is gay, so my coming out as a comedian was not nearly as hard as his coming out as a gay man!

 He’s got a great sense of humor about that joke.